 Develop community engagement with ARI activity in Brisbane (making art accessible)

 These principles resist the ways in which we are normally urged into competition with each other, promoting shared experience and collective achievement, within the context of a high quality art program.
-BEAUT resists the barrier between institution and product, inviting the public to access contemporary art on its own terms, to participate in workshops, talks, and be actively included.
+BEAUT resists the barrier between institution and product, inviting the public to access contemporary art on its own terms, and be actively included.